Lethrinidae: Biology

 Lethrinidae fishes are mostly bottom feeding carnivores and they typically have strong jaws.
 The teeth type and jaw structure depend on the diet, for example, species such as the humpnose big-eye bream (Monotaxis grandoculis) possesses large, well-developed molar-like teeth with a short, blunt snout and preys largely on molluscs, sea urchins and other hard-shelled benthic invertebrates while species such as Lethrinus olivaceus has jaws equipped with conical teeth at the sides and a long, sloping snout and its prey is largely other fishes and crustaceans.
 They are mostly nocturnal feeders and some species undertake diel migrations to feed in different habitats at night from the diurnal habitat.
 Lethrinids are solitary but some species gather in small aggregations, although they will gather together in large numbers to spawn.
 Spawning appears to be a night time activity and has been little studied.

 Fisheries

 Lethrinidae species are an important component of some commercial, artisanal and recreational fisheries and their importance in any fishery varies geographically and over time.
-The valuable species ti fisheries are the larger and commoner species while the smaller and uncommon species are not valued.
+The valuable species to fisheries are the larger and commoner species while the smaller and uncommon species are not valued.
 They are most commonly caught in Mauritius, the Arabian Peninsula and Fiji.